Driftini/Pancake/README.md

 Scroll down until you find the **Uninstall Pancake** button.

-Clicking on it will result in a prompt warning you that **all the Win103 data, including settings and any eventual extra files stored in /a/.win103/ will be lost upon proceeeding**.
+Clicking on it will result in a prompt warning you that **all the Pancake data, including settings and any eventual extra files stored in /a/.pancake/ will be lost upon proceeeding**.

-On confirmation, Win103 will erase all its files and WINDOWS93 will reboot.
+On confirmation, Pancake will erase all its files and WINDOWS93 will reboot.